MicrowaveLinkAntenna/PyCharm-Documentation/docs/first_program.md

 ```
 print("Hello, World!")
 ```
-Try copy and pasting this line into your Python file, then running it.
+Try copy and pasting this line into your Python file.
+Run the file py pressing the green play button in the top right.
 You should see the text 'Hello, World!' appear in the **console** at the bottom of the window.

 ## Loops